Axel von dem Bussche: Attempted assassination of Hitler

 In November 1943 von dem Bussche volunteered to carry out a suicide bombing to kill Hitler.
 The principal difficulty for any would-be Hitler assassin was getting near Hitler with a weapon or explosives.
-Henning von Tresckow, who came from the same regiment as von dem Bussche and was the head of the conspiracy alongside von Stauffenberg, suggested using a planned demonstration of the Army’s new winter uniforms at the Wolfsschanze headquarters near Rastenburg because fellow Nazis and SS officers Göring and Himmler would also be present.
+Henning von Tresckow, who came from the same regiment as von dem Bussche and was the head of the conspiracy alongside von Stauffenberg, suggested using a planned demonstration of the Army's new winter uniforms at the Wolfsschanze headquarters near Rastenburg because fellow Nazis and SS officers Göring and Himmler would also be present.
 Von dem Bussche volunteered and was chosen to explain the advantages of these new uniforms to those present.
 His appearance, standing over two meters tall, blond-haired and blue-eyed, exemplified Hitler's "Nordic" racial ideal, and he was therefore considered an ideal model.
 The plan was to arm and detonate a modified landmine hidden in his uniform.
-He used a hand grenade detonator to rig the device.
-He rejected a chemical detonator proposed by Stauffenberg because he felt that the ten-minute period from arming to detonation was too long.
-This assessment was based on the experience previously made by Rudolf von Gersdorff.
-Hand grenade fuses, on the other hand, explode after just four to five seconds.
-Von dem Bussche planned to cover up the inevitable hissing of the detonator by clearing his own throat while embracing Hitler, thus killing himself with Hitler.
+Von dem Bussche opted to use a hand grenade detonator to rig the device instead of the chemical detonator proposed by Stauffenberg because of the very long fuse time of the latter (ten minutes as compared to the 4 to 5 seconds fuse time of a hand grenade detonator) making it hard to accurately time the moment of explosion, as evidenced by the failure of Rudolf-Christoph von Gersdorff' assassination attempt eight months earlier.
+The disadvantage of the short fuse time was not having enough time to get away, both in terms of direct physical harm and the risk of detection and/or linking.
+Von dem Bussche planned to cover up the inevitable hissing of the detonator by clearing his own throat while embracing Hitler, thus killing himself along with Hitler.